Shouvik784/Semantic_Version_Webpage/README.md

 # Semantic_Version_Webpage
-Semantic Version Webpage Using HTML &amp; CSS
+Semantic Version Webpage Using HTML & CSS

 Convert your webpage into a semantic version.
 Add accessibility improvements: